tremella/Outstagramme/README.md

 # Outstagramme

-The goal is to imitate Instagram's web app as closely as possible - from scratch, without relying on tutorials.
+The goal is to imitate a basic version of Instagram's _web app_ as closely as possible - from scratch, without relying on tutorials.
 This is an exercise in getting comfortable with React, the rest of the PERN stack, and styling.

 ## Preview